 Microplastic is also added directly to the ocean in the form of pellets or granules known as nurdles.
 Nurdles are widely used by manufacturers to make plastic items.
 They are about the size of a lentil, very lightweight, and not easily noticed if they escape from where they belong.
 They enter the ocean either from the ships that are transporting them or from where they are stored on land.
 Nurdles are mistaken as prey by some marine animals and are eaten.

 Microbeads are plastic particles that are about about a millimetre in diameter.
 They are added to products to increase their abrasive and cleaning ability.
 They are found in some toothpastes, soaps, facial cleansers, and facial scrubs, for example.

 In 2020, researchers from the University of Manchester reported a significant discovery at the bottom of the Mediterranean Sea.
 They found up to 1.9 million pieces of plastic per square metre.
 They say that ocean currents are concentrating the particles in particular areas.

 It is estimated that about 80% of marine debris originates as land-based trash and the remaining 20% is attributed to at-sea intentional or accidental disposal or loss of goods and waste.— EPA (Environmental Protection Agency)

-Contamination of Foods and Drinks
+Contamination of Foods, Drinks, and Air

 Microplastics have been found in some of the foods and drinks that we ingest.
 This may not mean that they are present in these items everywhere in the world, but on the other hand contamination of the items may be widespread.
 More testing is needed.